demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-trusted-images-update

 ***
 Updates a trusted image to the system.
 Specify trusted images using either the image name or layers properties.
-This is a potentially harmful command, please use with caution.
+This is a potentially harmful command, so use with caution.

 #### Base Command